 During the warmer months, you are welcome to visit our outdoor rooftop gardens and

-patios located at University Hospital, weather permitting, 7 a.m. to dusk.
-For your safety, please notify your nurse if you wish to visit the gardens.
+patios located at University Hospital, weather permitting, 7 a.m. to 8 p.m.
+Please talk with your nurse if you wish to visit.
+Badge access is required.

 Atrium Patio, located near the Four Lakes Cafeteria at J3/1